ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## MQTT PubSub Application Profile {#mqtt-pubsub}

 The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.
-Note that the exchanges between the Clients and KDC use CoAP and CBOR.
  The payload that is carried in MQTT messages will be protected using COSE.
-While these exchanges may be carried out using their corresponding equivalents in HTTP and JSON-based encoding, it is considered out of scope for this document.

 In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}} 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.